CompCogNeuro/book/book/chapter-10.md

 | McCann & Besner homoph    | 92.3     | n/a   | 94.3   |
 | Taraban & McClelland      | 97.9     | n/a   | 100.0  |

-Table: **Table 10.1** Comparison of nonword reading performance for our spelling-to-sound model (ss Model), the PMSP model, and data from people, across a range of different nonword datasets as described in the text.
-Our model performs comparably to people, after learning on nearly 3,000 English monosyllabic words.
+Table: Comparison of nonword reading performance for our spelling-to-sound model (ss Model), the PMSP model, and data from people, across a range of different nonword datasets as described in the text.
+Our model performs comparably to people, after learning on nearly 3,000 English monosyllabic words. {#tbl:table-nonword}

 ### Exploration